Looks like you’re on our UK site! Would you like to switch US site?

 Hallmarq’s innovative technology has greatly advanced the quality of scans taken in the standing sedated horse.
 Accounting for a horse’s natural movement, and how that can impact image quality, their award-winning motion correction software automatically compensates for patient sway to produce images now thought comparable to its high-field counterparts

-“The team at Hallmarq continue to find innovative approaches to improve motion correction and reduce slice thickness.
-When I use their images at international conferences, I am repeatedly asked if they were taken with a high-field magnet.”
+“The team at Hallmarq continues to find innovative approaches to improve motion correction and reduce slice thickness.
+When I use their images at international conferences, I am repeatedly asked if they were taken with a high-field machine.”

 Sarah Taylor, BVM&S PhD CertES (Ortho) Dip ECVS DipECVSMR MRCVS The University of Edinburgh, The Royal (Dick) School of Veterinary Studies

-Down MRI requires the horse to undergo general anesthesia before image acquisition.
-Once anesthetised, the recumbent horse is positioned for scanning, with the distal limbs placed into the machine’s tubular core.
+Down MRI requires the horse to undergo general anesthesia (GA) before image acquisition.
+Once anesthetized, the recumbent horse is positioned for scanning, with the distal limbs placed into the machine’s tubular core.

-If the same information can be obtained without general anesthesia (GA), however, then the question must be asked: why go for an elective imaging procedure? sMRI is risk-free, only requiring mild sedation for the acquisition of images thus providing a much safer option for the horse.
+If the same information can be obtained without GA, however, then the question must be asked: why go for an elective imaging procedure? sMRI is risk-free, only requiring mild sedation for the acquisition of images thus providing a much safer option for the horse.

 Hallmarq’s Standing Equine MRI is carried out without the need for anaesthesia.